 Furthermore, He appealed to the government to balance all the budgets for studies, health etc.

 Political Career and a Net worth of The Lawyer, William Ritchie

 Ritchie was a commission member of the Colonial Off in 1859 and gave justice to many people.
 With his successful political and courtship career, he had a total net worth of $7 million.

 He was a member of the Board of Governors of Dalhousie University.
-Moreover, He lived a respectful life till his death on December 13, 1890.
+Moreover, He lived respectfully, and his death occurred on December 13, 1890.
 Many known politicians and lawyers attended his funeral.

 Johnston and Almon’s families gave him the necessary support to enter politics.
 He was a nominee to the Annapolis legislature in 1836, a seat held by his father and one of his Johnston uncles.

-He also helped the big political parties to implement and raise the foreign policy.
-In Addition to his work, he also ran different charity programs and used to donate the funds to many organizations.
+He also helped the big political parties to implement and raise foreign policy.
+In Addition to his work, he served in charity programs and used to donate the funds to many organizations.

 In 1837, he was appointed law clerk to the legislative council, including his uncle, James William Johnston.
 As a law clerk, his legal ability improved over time, and he became a Queen’s Counsel in 1858.